-Join Eric Wing for an in-depth discussion in this video Including a firefighter's control and indicating panel, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Including a firefighter's control and indicating panel, part of Revit: Fire-Alarm Systems Design.

 - Other panels, such as firefighter's…indicating panels, can easily be added…to our models as well.…I may have mentioned it, but these kinds…of items are almost always provided…by the manufacturer these days.…The objective of this video is to find…the stock Revit panels and place one…in our model in the electrical room.…Let's scroll in on the electrical room.…We already have two panels in here,…and I'm going to throw another one in on this wall.…Let's go to the systems tab.…Let's click on electrical equipment.…